hildjj/draft-plus-protocol/draft-hildebrand-plus-protocol.md

 ## Indication of implementation

-The receiver performs HMAC_256(0xd80000d8, ConnectionID), and uses the first 3 bytes as the first 3 bytes of the reply.
+The receiver performs HMAC_256(0xd80000d8, Association Token), and uses the first 3 bytes as the first 3 bytes of the reply.
 This is used as a further hint that the magic number use was intentional.
-Call this function Indicator(ConnectionID).
+Call this function Indicator(Association Token).

 Usefully, none of these truncated HMACs return the magic number.

+## Reset bit

+Set the Reset bit to tell the path that you're shutting down.
+Work will need to be done on this section to define what actions the path will take; one possible approach is to shorten the association timer to a smaller, constant value.

+Upper-layer transports should consider providing security around this bit before trusting that it comes from the other endpoint.

 # Processing